IT-1 Information Technology Security

 Purpose

-The purpose of the IT Security policy is to ensure compliance with Washington Department of Information Services (DIS) policies.
-It covers the security of IT facilities, data, off-site data storage, computing and telecommunications equipment, application-related services purchased from other state agencies or commercial concerns, and internet-related applications and connectivity.
+The purpose of the IT Security policy is to ensure compliance with Washington Office of the Chief Information Officer (OCIO) policies.
+It covers the security of Green River College (GRC) Computer Technology Resources (CTR) such as: IT facilities, data, off-site data storage, computing and telecommunications equipment, application-related services purchased from other state agencies or commercial concerns, and internet-related applications and connectivity.

 Scope

-This policy applies to Green River employees, facilities and services.
+This policy applies to all users of GRC CTR, facilities, and services.

 Definitions